MeetVakani/House_Loan_Prediction/README.md

 Feature engineering is performed by creating new variables to enhance predictive capabilities.
 The primary machine learning model used is Logistic Regression, and its performance is assessed using accuracy scores in a cross-validated framework.
 Additionally, a Random Forest model is implemented and evaluated.

-The project aims to provide insights into factors influencing loan approval and to build accurate predictive models for future loan applications.
+The project aims to provide insights into factors influencing loan approval and to build accurate predictive models for future loan Applications.